 The following resources are available.

-If you are a Texas peace officer currently involved in the investigation of environmental crimes or an officer who represents a department that is interested in developing an environmental crimes program, we periodically offer a 24-hour TCLEOSE certified training course.
+If you are a Texas peace officer who investigates environmental crimes or an officer who represents a department that is interested in developing an environmental crimes program, you are eligible to take the TCEQ's 24-hour TCLEOSE certified training course, which we offer periodically.

-The goals of the Criminal Environmental Law Training Conference:
+The goals of the Criminal Environmental Law Training Course:

 - increase your awareness of environmental crimes in Texas;